sricc/UploadMonkey/README.md

 # Upload Monkey

 A simple file upload plugin that permforms POST and PUT XHR Level 2 uploading.
-The plugin will fallback to the old iFrame hack if the browser doesn't support XHR (i.e. IE).
+The plugin will fallback to the old iFrame hack if the browser doesn't support XHR (e.g. IE).
 If the upload method is set to POST all files will be uploaded as one single request.
 If the upload method is set to PUT each file will be uploaded separately.

 ---